magnesj/ResInsight/docs/SimulationWells.md

 ![]({{ site.baseurl }}/images/SimulationWellsWellCellsProperties.png)

 - **Show Well Cells** -- This option toggles whether to add the well connection cells to the set of visible cells.
 If no cell filters are active, toggling this option will conveniently hide all other cells, displaying only the requested well cells.
--  **Show Well Cell Fence** -- and
+-  **Show Well Cell Fence** -- This options toggles whether to add all cells in a given direction ( I, J or K) to the set of visible cells, which has a connecting cell within its set.
 -  **Well Fence direction** -- Controls whether to add extensions of the well cells in the I, J or K direction to the set of visible cells